-• Sixte/ Tierce: High Outside
+- Sixte/Tierce: High Outside

-• Quarte/ Carte: High Inside
+- Quarte/Carte: High Inside

-• Septime: Low Inside
+- Septime: Low Inside

-• Octave: Low Outside
+- Octave: Low Outside

-Just to confuse things further, the positions are in some instances different for foil, épée and sabre, depending on the target areas to be defended and the differing characteristics of the weapons.
+Just to confuse things further, the positions are in some instances different for foil, йрйе and sabre, depending on the target areas to be defended and the differing characteristics of the weapons.

-The numbering system becomes a little more logical if you consider the whole sequence in order.
+The numbering system becomes a little

+more logical if you consider the whole sequence in order.

-The first parry is prime (above) and it is sometimes described as the parry you would be most likely to adopt if in the act of drawing your sword.
-Prime can defend the head on the inside line and uses the hand in pronation (palm down, knuckles up).
-It is sometimes called "looking at your watch" parry which is helpful in remembering it.
+The first parry is prime (above, right) and it is sometimes described as the parry you would be most likely to adopt if in the act of drawing your sword.
+Prime can defend the head and upper torso on the inside line and uses the hand in pronation (palm down, knuckles up).
+An inward parry from high seconde resembles prime.